lenargasimov/lenargasimov.github.io/README.md

   <img width="360" src="profile.jpg" alt="profile" />
 </p>

 I'm Lenar.
 I'm junior python developer 👨‍💻.
-Interested in web frameworks and everything related to Python.
+Interested in web frameworks and everything related to Python. <br>
 This CV includes:
 * My experience, Skills, Education
 * In the Books tab, you will find books.
 These are all wonderful books that have had a big impact on me.